OpenWaterFoundation/owf-tstool-timesheetscom-plugin/doc-user-mkdocs-project/docs/datastore-ref/TimesheetsCom/TimesheetsCom.md

 *   The `Interval` is set to:
     +   `Day` always.
     +   Aggregation to week and month interval may be added in the future.
+        Use other TSTool commands to process data as needed.
 *   The `DatastoreName` is taken from the datastore configuration file `Name` property:
     +   The datastore name is listed in the TSTool main interface.
     +   Multiple datastores can be configured, each pointing to a different `timesheets.com` account.